saaratrix/glossarytraining/README.md

-This is a web app I wrote to practice angular5.
+This is a web app I wrote to practice Angular.
 The app itself is a way to practice finnish language by practising phrases.

 It uses many features from angular such as services, components and routing.